The intricate pattern of the brain: the memory object

 Confabulation

 Confabulation is when a person tries to remember a thing but cannot.
 Instead of accepting the fact that the thing is not stored in the memory, the brain tries to get an answer anyway.
-Since I speculate that the LTM is a pattern that represents the overall logic of the brain’s life, and not individual events, it can come up with answers that are not specific.
+Since I speculate that the memory is a pattern that represents the overall logic of the brain’s life, and not individual events, it can come up with answers that are not specific.
 When the thread passes over the memory objects of the event that the brain tries to recreate, it can open up memory objects attached to others, that might not have been in this specific event.
 Since this part of the event wasn’t essential at the time of the event, it wasn’t specifically remembered.
 This could be a problem when someone is, for instance, a witness to a crime.
 The witness is asked to describe the perpetrator.
 The witness did not specifically look at the color of the perpetrator’s pants.
 Because this witness has seen many people similar to the perpetrator wearing blue pants, the memory can now unlock the memory object for blue pants, even when the perpetrator did not wear blue pants.

 A similar form of confabulation can be formed in the following way: there are many people out there who have seen a certain event on television.
 They have also witnessed a similar event in person at a different time in their lives.
 Since these two memories share a lot of memory objects, they can start to intertwine and confabulate a new memory.
 Like this, someone can remember that they were present at an event they only saw on television.